Kaushikdey647/node_blockchain/README.md

 1. Go to index.ts and uncomment line 116 to 125
 2. use ` > npm install ` to fix stuff
 3. use ` > npm run start ` start to start the 3-transaction example

+## About the Project

+This is in a very early phase.
+Inspired by the video above, this is a blockchain implementation on a node.js framework coded in typescript.
+The idea is to create an api that takes transaction requests and manages a secure wallet system.